Office of the Federal Coordinator for Alaska Natural Gas Transportation Projects

 The Office of the Federal Coordinator for Alaska Natural Gas Transportation Projects (OFC) was established by Congress in 2004 to expedite and coordinate federal permitting and construction of a pipeline and enhance transparency and predictability of the federal regulatory system to deliver natural gas from the Arctic to American markets.
 The OFC coordinates with over 20 federal agencies, the Canadian federal government, the State of Alaska (which leases all the known natural gas reserves and owns portions of the right of way), tribal governments and other stakeholders.

-Advance our Nation’s energy, environmental and economic security by expediting the delivery of clean natural gas from the North Slope of Alaska to North American markets.
+Working to advance our nation's energy, environmental and economic security by expediting the delivery of natural gas from the North Slope of Alaska to North American markets.

 Drue Pearce, December 12, 2006-January 3, 2010

 Thomas Barrett, Deputy Federal Coordinator, May 24, 2009-December 17, 2010

 Frank Richards, Deputy Federal Coordinator, January 3, 2011-April 6, 2012

 For contact information or to ask a question, visit our contact page.